TheCurle/MCForge.github/Team.md

 Ashers was accepted on the basis that they had already been a positively contributing member of the community; their knowledge of modding stemming from their experience on the Minecolonies mod made them an excellent helper, and their code review was excellent.

-Ashers quickly moved into more of a moderator role, due to time constraints from work and their personality being far more relaxed and forgiving, something we wanted for our moderation team at the time.
+Ashers quickly moved into more of a moderator role, due to time constraints from work preventing active triage work, and their personality was far more relaxed and forgiving, something we wanted for our moderation team at the time.
+Ashers' timezone also contributed to being able to monitor the community 24/7, which is a great help for us.

 Today, he is one of several of our moderators keeping the community spaces relaxed and friendly.